hongwei169/Emerging-Technologies/README.md

 ## Tasks

-This notebook contains the tasks throught the semester.
-The tasks.ipynb is the jupyter notebooks for all the algorithms to solve the problems and all the mathematical equations for the tasks.
+This notebook contains the tasks throughout the semester.
+The tasks.ipynb is the Jupyter notebook for all the algorithms to solve the problems and all the mathematical equations for the tasks.

 ## Project

-The project.ipynb contains the research about the Deutsch's algorithm, explaining the problem and how the algortihm works.
-The example of how the algorithm to solve problem included in the jupyter notebooks as well.
+The project.ipynb contains research about Deutsch's algorithm, explaining the problem and how the algorithm works.
+The example of how the algorithm to solve problems included in the Jupyter notebook as well.

 ## Running Jupyter Notebooks